Cookbook

 The model

 A generation belongs to the firm that gave the advice, not to your product.
 So every attestation you send is written into that firm's ledger.
-You attest on the firm's behalf, and Bedrock attributes the record to the firm and the named adviser, never to you.
+You attest on the firm's behalf, and the platform attributes the record to the firm and the named adviser, never to you.

 Connecting a firm

-The connection uses an OAuth-style authorisation grant, the same pattern Bedrock's own CRM integrations use.
-Your product is registered once as a Bedrock connected app; each firm then authorises it individually.
+The connection uses an OAuth-style authorisation grant, the same pattern the platform's own CRM integrations use.
+Your product is registered once as a connected app; each firm then authorises it individually.

-- Register your product in the Bedrock developer portal.
+- Register your product in the developer portal.
 You receive a

-client_idandclient_secret. - Send the firm to Bedrock's authorisation screen, requesting the
+client_idandclient_secret. - Send the firm to the platform's authorisation screen, requesting the

 generations:writescope.
-A firm admin approves the connection. - Bedrock returns an authorisation code to your callback.
+A firm admin approves the connection. - The platform returns an authorisation code to your callback.
 Exchange it for a per-firm refresh token bound to your app and that firm.

 - Exchange the refresh token for short-lived access tokens as needed.
 Each token is write-only and can only append generations to that firm's ledger.